 Such that there is no possible world where this contingent does not exist.

-Since a contingent essence is by definition, one that accepts both existence and non-existence in of itself.
+Since a contingent essence is by definition, one that accepts both existence and non-existence.
 So if a contingent did not accept non-existence, then this contingent would be a non-contingent.